yandex-games-plugins/construct3/README.md

 ## Repository plugins

-- **YandexGamesSDK**, main plugin that allows you to interact with Yandex.Games SDKs, easily localise your games and more!
+- **YandexGamesSDK**, main plugin that allows you to interact with Yandex Games SDK, easily localise your games and more!

 - **AdaptiveText**, additional plugin for auto-scaling text visualisations.